stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/06-practice-exam.md

   * Enable IAM cross-account access for all IT admins
   * Use AWS Consolidated Billing by creating AWS organizations to link the divisions' accounts to a parent corporate account

-14. How can you improve the availability of your Aurora database to prevent any unnecessary downtime of the online portal -> Amazon Aurora Replicas
+14. How can you improve the availability of your Aurora database to prevent any unnecessary downtime of the online portal -> Amazon Aurora Replicas.

 15. Different types of IAM identities:
   * Users